erSubhashThapa/100daysofcode/r2-log.md

  >Make one parent.
 Create an SVG with a hole and just the white corners.
 Apply it to 3 gradientless children ;)

  This could work however it becomes more difficult when the page is responsive or if there are other elements on the page that might interfere.
-If the divs are changing size, then we have to change the SVG too.
-I'm not sure how to do that.
-You could probably so it with javascript.
+If the divs are changing perspectives, then we have to change the SVG too.
+I'm not sure how to do that without warping the perspective of the smooth corner radius of the SVG.
+You could probably do it with javascript.

  I'm pretty sure there's other ways to do this in javascript too.
 Like maybe you can change where the background starts with a specific pixel measurement and use javascript to start all the backgrounds in the appropriate spot so that they all line up.

  Since I haven't heard back from the OP, I'm gonna leave this problem and go back to node.

 - ## Node
   Continuing my practice and notes for [Node.js Essential Training 2019 Lynda Tutorial](https://www.lynda.com/Node-js-tutorials/Node-js-Essential-Training-Part-I-2019-REVISION/5016729-2.html)

   ## Debbuging Node in VSC